hogeschool/INFWAD/Week06/readme.md

     )
 }
 ```
-In the code above, `localStorage.setItem('counter', counter.toString());` only runs when the counter changes, meaning that the `counter` key is set to a new value everytime the user updates the counter via the increment or decrement button.
+In the code above, `localStorage.setItem('counter', counter.toString());` only runs again when the counter changes, meaning that the `counter` key is set to a new value everytime the user updates the counter via the increment or decrement button.

 ## 4. Getting Started: Quick start
 if you want to dive into React real quick, just copy paste the code below into an html file and open it up in a browser to see your changes.